openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 AndroidAPS can run using a number of different profile configuratons.
 Typically - as shown here - the Nightscout profile has been downloaded via the built in Nighscout client and is displayed here in read-only form.
 If you wanted to make any changes you would do this from your Nightscout user interface and then do a "Switch Profile" on your AndroidAPS rig to refresh the download.
 Data such as the basal profile would then be automatically copied over to your pump.

-DIA: stand for Duration of Insulin Action and you can read an excellent blog article about it here:
+DIA: stand for Duration of Insulin Action and you can read an excellent blog article about it here: [Why we are regularly wrong in the duration of insulin action (DIA) times we use, and why it matters…](http://www.diabettech.com/insulin/why-we-are-regularly-wrong-in-the-duration-of-insulin-action-dia-times-we-use-and-why-it-matters/)
 IC: is Insulin to Carb ratio.
 This profile has a number of different values set for different times of day.
 ISF: is Insulin Sensitivity Factor - the amount by which one unit of insulin will reduce your blood glucose assuming that nothing else changes.
 Basal: is the basal profile programmed into your pump.